 - donīt be shy to rip out all suspicious material - do it nice or do it twice is my rule for these things.

-- It might be necessary to spray the leaky area from the outside with a water hose and use toilet paper to look for humidity, or use a strong light to find leaks - dont`stop until you are sure about the root cause of the leak.
+- It might be necessary to spray the leaky area from the outside with a water hose and use toilet paper to look for humidity - dont`stop until you are sure about the root cause of the leak.

 - I definitely cannot access the suspicious location from the inside, because it is behind furniture, bath, ...?

-Ok, before you go any further: this is a last resort if there is no other way, and should only be done if:
+Ok, before you go any further: this is a last resort if there is no other way, and can only be done if:

 - your motorcoach has a sandwich type wall (e.g. GFK/Styrodur/GFK/wood)